SocialFinance/deadman-switch/README.md

 A series of custom task identifiers.
 These can be used to arbitrarily query expired tasks within a time window (day, week, or month).
 Tags must be lower-case strings WITHOUT spaces, numbers or special characters.

+## Project Layout

+**domain**

+Contains all command, event and query domain objects.
+Domain objects are represented as protocol buffers that are compiled to Scala case classes.
+Protocol buffers are a better alternative than Java serialization for event persistence.
+Also handles domain validation using cats `Validated`.

+**core**

+Contains all `Eventuate` event-sourcing components, event persistence and replication.

+**service**

+Contains the HTTP/JSON serving layer.
+Uses Akka streams to control the rate at which commands are sent to the core system.

+**client**

+TODO: Scala client lib

+**client-java**

+TODO: Java client lib

+**load**

+Contains manual integration testing logic.
+Can load a large amount of tasks into the service.
+Once loaded, tasks can be completed or, after waiting for task expiration, validated.
+Validation confirms that all expired tasks are written to the C* keyspace.

 ## TODO

-- Java annotations lib: Add the ablity to annotate java methods with @Schedule and @Complete
+- Java client lib
+- Scala client lib
 - User Interface: Create a Play Scala web applicatoin for querying expirations and warnings
+- Java annotations lib: Add the ablity to annotate java methods with @Schedule and @Complete (nice-to-have)
 - Play Scala lib: Add actions for scheduling and completing tasks (optional)

 ## References